david-szabo-2/mongodb-presentation/exercise/README.md

 ## Import test data

-Load data using mongoimport tool.
+Load the postcodes.json data using MongoDBCompass or mongoimport tool.

+### MongoDBCompass
+Create new database using the `+` sign next to `Databases`.
+Name the database `exercise` and the collection `postcodes`.
+Then on the newly created collection's tab click `ADD DATA` and `Import JSON or CSV file`.

+### mongoimport
 Execute from commandline *not* mongo shell.
 ```sh
 mongoimport -d exercise postcodes.json
 ```

+### Check the data

-Start mongo shell and check that import was successful.
+When finished using either method, start mongo shell and check that import was successful.
 ```js
 use exercise